anilabraham-IT/IntuneEDU/IntuneEDU/remote-assist-mobile-devices.md

 # Remote assistance for devices managed by Intune for Education

-There are four options available to help you remotely assist students and teachers with devices managed by Intune for Education:
+There are four options available to help you remotely assist students and teachers with their managed devices.

 - [Microsoft Teams](https://products.office.com/microsoft-teams/) is the hub for teamwork where you can chat, meet, and collaborate no matter where you are.
 - [Quick Assist](https://support.microsoft.com/help/4027243/windows-10-solve-pc-problems-with-quick-assist) is a Windows 10 application that lets two people share a device over a remote connection.